exonet/api-examples/README.md

 ## Exonet API Examples

-This directory contains a few examples written in PHP, JavaScript and Python on how to access the Exonet API by using a token.
-For each example there are two different version: one without dependencies and one with the most used dependency for making HTTP requests.
+This directory contains a few examples written in PHP, JavaScript, Python and Bash on how to access the Exonet API by using a token.
+For each example (except Bash) there are two different versions: one without dependencies and one with the most used dependency for making HTTP requests.

 ### Installation